China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 |---|---|

-| License translation | 1–2 business days |
+| License translation | Same day to 1–2 business days, depending on provider |

-| Vehicle Management Office visit | 2–4 hours |
+| Vehicle Management Office or airport station visit | About 1–4 hours when documents are ready |

-| Processing and issuance | Same day to 3 business days |
+| Processing and issuance | Airport fast-track to within 3 working days |

 Validity and Renewal